Anti-Vaccine 'Propaganda' Is Driving Minnesota's Measles Outbreak

 There are certainly

-genetic links, links between antidepressant use and autism, and some evidence that infections in pregnancy — including those prevented by vaccines — might cause autism.
+genetic links, and some evidence that infections in pregnancy — including those prevented by vaccines — might cause autism.

 Public health experts have learned that it is important not to lecture parents worried about vaccines, but to listen to their fears, and to enlist familiar and trusted faces to help communicate.